kdusling/kdusling.github.io/teaching/Applied-Fluids/Notes/Momentum.md

 <hr>

 In this problem I will assume that the water does not reflect from the wall but simply comes to rest.
-More realistically the fluid will be deflected from the wall in a direction along to the wall.
+More realistically the fluid will be deflected from the wall in a direction along the wall.
 In either case the problem is solved by focusing on the change in momentum in one dimension, which we will call the $x$-direction.

 The momentum equation in the *x*-direction is: